pthaden/likeahouseafire.com/_posts/2016-06-09-parsing-jwt-in-apex.md

 But the JWT is more than a security tool.
 Buried inside the encoded token are JSON objects with details about the claims it represents.
 One of the data elements that Sales Cloud sends over is the logged-in user name.

 On a recent project we wanted this user name in the APEX app we were writing to extend Sales Cloud.
 We thought it'd be nice to use in the UI wherever the `&APP_USER.` application item would normally show.
-We also needed it to stripe the rows of our APEX database with a user details, so that the locally persisted data history wouldn't mix in with other users' history.
+We also needed it to stripe the rows of our APEX database with a user's details, so that the locally persisted data history wouldn't mix in with other users' history.

 ##Getting to know the JWT